Learning Outcomes

 This article has covered the following key knowledge points:

-- Privity of contract binds the original landlord and original tenant to the lease covenants for the entire term.
+- Under privity of contract, the original landlord and tenant remain mutually bound to the lease covenants for the full lease term, irrespective of assignment.

-- Privity of estate links the current landlord and current tenant, allowing enforcement of covenants that 'touch and concern' the land.
+- Privity of estate connects the current landlord and tenant, who can enforce only those covenants that "touch and concern" the land, and only during their respective tenures.

 Key Terms and Concepts